openziti/ziti-doc/docusaurus/docs/core-concepts/security/authentication/auth.md

 ### Timeout

 The controller maintains a last accessed at timestamp for every API Session.
 This timestamp is used to determine whether the session timeout has been reached, signaling an API Session removal.
-Activity that move the last accessed at timestamp
+Activities that update the timestamp include:
-includes:

 - Any maintained Edge Router connection
 - Any valid Client or Management API interaction